AndreiRohatin/Stray-Dog-Coin/README.md

-Bitcoin Core integration/staging tree
+Stray Dog Coin Core integration/staging tree
 =====================================

 https://bitcoincore.org

-For an immediately usable, binary version of the Bitcoin Core software, see https://bitcoincore.org/en/download/.
+For an immediately usable, binary version of the Stray Dog Coin Core software, see https://bitcoincore.org/en/download/.

-Further information about Bitcoin Core is available in the [doc folder](/doc).
+Further information about Stray Dog Coin Core is available in the [doc folder](/doc).

-What is Bitcoin?
+What is Stray Dog Coin?
 ----------------

-Bitcoin is an experimental digital currency that enables instant payments to anyone, anywhere in the world.
-Bitcoin uses peer-to-peer technology to operate with no central authority: managing transactions and issuing money are carried out collectively by the network.
-Bitcoin Core is the name of open source software which enables the use of this currency.
+Stray Dog Coin is an experimental digital currency that enables instant payments to anyone, anywhere in the world.
+Stray Dog Coin uses peer-to-peer technology to operate with no central authority: managing transactions and issuing money are carried out collectively by the network.
+Stray Dog Coin Core is the name of open source software which enables the use of this currency.

-For more information read the original Bitcoin whitepaper.
+For more information read the original Stray Dog Coin whitepaper.

 License
 -------